Raw versus Veggie: Doggy diets that ditch the cans!

 - Raw eggs, some diets suggest that you give them the entire egg shell in all, but that you can only do this with non-commercial eggs, so go farm fresh to avoid anything toxic that was sprayed on the shells.

-- Veggies for dogs like broccoli, spinach, and celery (high in Vitamin B).
+- Veggies for dogs like broccoli, spinach,green beans, and celery (high in Vitamin B).

-- Fruits safe for dogs like apples, ripe fruits are better since they are easier to digest.
+- Fruits safe for dogs like apples, ripe fruits are better since they are easier on their digestive system.

 - Dairy products like yogurt.